microsoft/vcpkg/docs/maintainers/vcpkg_list.md

 This command takes its arguments, escapes them, and then concatenates them into a list; this should be used instead of `set()` for setting any list variable.

-Unlike CMake's `list()` function, since this is written in CMake, we can't make `<list>` an in-out parameter.
-Therefore, for this function, the in parameter is split from the out parameter, and the in parameter is a list value, not a list variable name.
-This also means that for sub-commands like `GET`, the out-parameter is placed _before_ the list, not at the end of the argument list.

 Otherwise, the `vcpkg_list()` function is the same as the built-in `list()` function, with the following restrictions: